-The department adminstrates one majpor, the AA in Religious Studies.
-The PSLO's are assessed by a cumulative method: course SLO assessment = Program SLO assessment.
-This has been done, but should be done again in the 2023-24 academic year.
-The new SLO software should help.
+The department adminstrates one major, the AA in Religious Studies.
+The PSLOs are assessed by a cumulative method: course SLO assessment = Program SLO assessment.
+In the 2024-25 school year, we should review our PSLOs as a department to make sure they still capture the academic mission of our respective programs and map up to Institutional Learning Outcomes.

-4.1c Student Learning Outcomes Reporting
+.1c Student Learning Outcomes Reporting